 If you have decided some customers are actually hurting your business because they cost you money in canceled appointments or chronically show up late, it’s probably time to cut the cord.

 Have you promised yourself to do more marketing by joining organizations, volunteering, redoing your website, or getting more active in social networks but never seem to find the time?
 Your competition more than likely is doing some or all of these things and reaping the rewards, so you really can’t delay in boosting your visibility much longer.

 Do you need to review all your expenses and set some specific goals for cutting them?
 Consider what an even five percent less on expenses across the board will mean to your profit.

 Take time to plan

-Set aside some time before this year if up, if you haven’t already, to think about next year and what it will take to grow your business.
+Set aside sometime before this year, if you haven’t already, think about next year and what it will take to grow your business.
 Be realistic.
-Don’t try to do to so much that you can’t possibly reach your goals and then give up trying.
+Don’t try to do so much that you can’t possibly reach your goals, and then give up trying.
 Keep on track by breaking down your goals into specific action steps.
 Review your plan periodically to make sure you are on track.
-If you decide to make a detour from you plan, that’s OK as long as it gets you to your goal.
+If you decide to make a detour from your plan, that’s OK as long as it gets you to your goal.

 Have a wonderful holiday.
 I plan to.
 I’ll probably take lots more pictures, too, and I probably will tell myself this is the year I’m going to tackle that digital picture frame.
 It’s a good thing that hope springs eternal.